oktadev/okta-blog/_source/_posts/2022-04-06-react-azure-functions.md

   - [Azure Functions VS Code Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)
   - [Azure Static Web Apps VS Code Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps)

-If you want to see the code, you can download it or fork it [on github](https://github.com/oktadev/okta-react-azure-functions-example).
+If you want to see the code, you can download it or fork it [from the example on github](https://github.com/oktadev/okta-react-azure-functions-example).

 **Table of Contents**{: .hide }
 * Table of Contents